qrzn23/min/wip/confessions/content.md

 So I wanted to get back to the tall timber, but I did not know where to go.
 My course was determined by the necessities of Neuburg's initiation.
 He had joined me in Paris and I proceeded to instruct him without losing a moment.
 He had taken an honours degree in medieval and modern languages, and he could not order his dinner.
 I remember his asking for red cabbage by he name of “rouge ko-bazhe” — which is the nearest I can get to it phonetically.

 He had been warned against drinking absinthe and we told him that was quite right, but (we added) many other drinks in Paris are terribly dangerous, especially to a nice young man like you; there is only one really safe, mild, harmless beverage and you can drink as much of that as you like without running the slightest risk, and what you say when you want it is, “Garçon!
-Un Pernod.”[2]
+Un Pernod.”^[WEH NOTE: At the time, a particularly good brand of absinthe.
+Pernod is still widely sold, but the wormwood has been excluded and the proof cut drastically from the 186 proof of absinthe.]
 I forbear to remark on the result, beyond mentioning that I took Nina and a lady whom I will call Dorothy, as she figures under that name in numerous lyrics, to the Bal Bullier.
 He had had two double absinthes and they made him bold.
 (One of my wittiest remarks was made one Boat Race Night at the Empire when accosted by two charming ladies.
 I exclaimed to my friend, “That which hath made them bold hath made me drunk.”)

 Neuburg wished to acquire the affections of one of my two girls, but he could not tell them apart, and he wooed them alternately in the most extravagantly jejune fashion.
 Thanks to his various phobias, he had never made love satisfactorily to any woman in his life.
 He did not know what to say or do.
 He made all sorts of clumsy advances, which the girls cruelly repressed.
 Dorothy reproached him sadly: